csswizardry/csswizardry.github.com/_posts/2013-05-08-the-flag-object.md

 away from the actual content.
 This, however, is a small price to pay for the ability to vertically align content.

-Also, the media object is a lot more tried and tested, it works back as far as, I believe, IE6.
+Also, the media object is a lot more tried and tested; it works back as far as, I believe, IE6.
 The flag object plain will-not-work in IE7 and below.
 It’s been tested in IE8+ and it works a treat.